 TGbc Editor: please add the following definitions in alphabetical order:

-[3144, 3150]enhanced broadcast services (EBCS) relaying station (STA): A station (STA)[3021] that is affiliated with an EBCS proxy and provides a relaying service as described in 4.3.31.3 (EBCS relaying service) and 11.55.4 (EBCS UL procedure).
+[3144, 3150]enhanced broadcast services (EBCS) relaying station (STA): An EBCS receiver[3021] that is affiliated with an EBCS proxy and provides a relaying service as described in 4.3.31.3 (EBCS relaying service) and 11.55.4 (EBCS UL procedure).

 NOTE – An EBCS relaying STA can be an AP that has established its own infrastructure BSS or a STA that provides a relaying service without establishing an infrastructure BSS.